tatilimongi/Secure_Password_Manager/README.md

    - Choose password length and character types (uppercase, lowercase, digits, symbols).

 6. **Password Breach Check:**
-   - Enter a password to check if it has been exposed in known data breaches using the HaveIBeenPwned API.
+   - Choose a credential to check if the password has been exposed in known data breaches using the HaveIBeenPwned API.

-## Security Notes

-- All credentials are encrypted at rest using AES-256.
-- The master password is never stored; only a hash is kept using BCrypt.
-- Clipboard operations are cleared after a short timeout to prevent leaks.
-- Passwords are never logged or displayed in plain text.

 ## Running Tests